This guidance document details RACGP’s requirements for basic life support (BLS) courses and advanced life support (ALS) courses.

 - Demonstration of current ALS skills requires evidence of successful completion of an ALS course that meets the guidelines and protocols of:

-- The New Zealand Resuscitation Council (NZRC); and/or
+- The Australian and New Zealand Committee on Resuscitation (ANZCOR), and/or

 - The United Kingdom Resuscitation Council (RCUK).